rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 ````

-Here is the value that will be returned when RESTEasy requests the property
+Here is the value that will be returned when RESTEasy requests the property.
-from the system.
 ````
 curl http://localhost:8080/microprofile-config-two/two/get/resteasy.preferJacksonOverJsonB

 TruE
 ````
 This is the expected value.
 PropertiesConfigSource has a higher ordinal than
-ServletContextConfigSource, therefore PropertiesConfigSource is queried first.
+ServletContextConfigSource, hence it is queried first.
-A value is found and thus returned to the caller.
+The key is found and its value returned to the caller.

 ### Multiple microprofile-config.properties files, microprofile-config-three.war

 Module three builds upon the contents of module two.
 It add a third party
 JAR file, childJar.JAR, to the archive.  childJar only contains a
-microprofile-config.properties with property, "resteasy.preferJacksonOverJsonB=MayBe"
+microprofile-config.properties file with property, "resteasy.preferJacksonOverJsonB=MayBe"

-Every META-INF/microprofile-config.properties file found in the classpath
-of an application must have a corresponding ConfigSource in the execution
+>Note
+>>The specification states "an ..  implementation must provide ...
+A
+>>ConfigSource for each property file META-INF/microprofile-config.properties
+>>found on the classpath."
+>>

-environment, according to the specification.
-Lets confirm that is true.
+Lets confirm it is true, that a PropertiesConfigSource instance
+is provided for each microprofile-config.properties file found
+in its classpath.

 ````
 curl http://localhost:8080/microprofile-config-three/three/provider/list